stevesimmons/pybloomfiltermmap3/README.markdown

 ```python
     >>> cakes = pybloomfilter.BloomFilter(10000, 0.1)
 ```
-*Caveat*: It is currently not possible to persist this filter later.
+*Caveat*: it is currently not possible to persist this filter later.

 ## Docs

 Current docs are available at [pybloomfiltermmap3.rtfd.io](https://pybloomfiltermmap3.readthedocs.io/en/latest).

 ## Install

-Please note that this version is **specifically** meant for Python 3.
-In case you need Python 2, please see https://github.com/axiak/pybloomfiltermmap.

 To install: